-This is especially true for Filipino-Americans, who are the least likely among Asian-Americans to get screened, according to the American Cancer Society .
+This is true for Filipino-Americans, who are screened in lower numbers than non-Hispanic whites, according to the American Cancer Society, although screening rates are improving.
 Unfortunately, this results in higher instances of colorectal cancer, specifically in Filipino men over age 50.

 “Language barriers may play a role in lower rates of appropriate colorectal cancer screening in the Filipino population, but other factors also contribute,” says Dr. Kenneth Johnson, an oncologist and hematologist affiliated with Sharp Chula Vista Medical Center.
 “The fear of being diagnosed with cancer may be the biggest obstacle to effective screening; however, patient education programs may help alleviate this fear, as the importance of screening needs to be emphasized as much as possible.”

 Not only is it necessary to be educated on the importance of getting screened, but knowing the risk factors for developing colorectal cancer is vital as well.

 According to Dr. Johnson, common risk factors include:

 - Age (specifically over 50)

 - Genetics and family history

 - Other diseases, like diabetes